DavidJKTofan/davidtofan.com/content/articles/data-center-locations-cloudflare-workers.md

 ![Cloudflare vs Zscaler](/media/articles/cloudflare-vs-zscaler.png).

 ### Performance ⚡️

+Performance is important, for you, for us, for everyone, because you want a smooth online experience.
+And because performance is important to you, take a look at the blog post [Cloudflare is faster than Zscaler](https://blog.cloudflare.com/network-performance-update-cio-edition/).

 Through [Cloudflare Workers](https://workers.cloudflare.com/) we are not only deploying the severless code across the entire Cloudflare network within minutes, but it is also running blazing fast.